Introduction from our current Chair, Sue Key

-Welcome to Soroptimist International Milton Keynes (SI:MK), part of Soroptimist International (SI), a global movement working to transform the lives of women and girls for the better in a myriad of ways.
+Welcome to Soroptimist International Milton Keynes (SI:MK), part of Soroptimist International, a global movement working to transform the lives of women and girls for the better in a myriad of ways.

-In 2021 I have taken on the Chair of this wonderful go-getting group of women here in Milton Keynes who were chartered in 2015 and in June 2021 celebrated our 6th Charter Anniversary.
-I am new to Soroptimists and was introduced by a friend.
+In 2021 I took on the Chair of this wonderful go-getting group of women here in Milton Keynes, who were chartered in 2015 and in June 2021 we celebrated our 6th Charter Anniversary as well as the Centenary year for all Soroptimists.
+I was new to Soroptimists and introduced by a friend.
 You ask me why did I join.
-If this last year has proven one thing, it’s been very hard on all of us for many reasons.
+If the pandemic has proven one thing, it’s been very hard on all of us for many reasons.
 But it has highlighted the need for people to help support each other.
-I wanted to be able to help others to get back onto the ladder of life and to have a better life.
+I wanted to be able to help others to get back onto the ladder of life and to have a better future.
 I didn’t want to just make a donation but I wanted to do something and Soroptimist MK has helped me to do that, learn new skills, who would have thought I would become chair and make new friendships.
 A win win all round.
-I feel Soroptimists have become more important than ever now in these changed times in being there to help out those most in need.
+I feel Soroptimists have become more important than ever now in these changed times to help out those most in need.

 Soroptimist International Milton Keynes:

 Women and girls in Milton Keynes’ area have the resources and opportunities to reach their full potential and live their dreams